Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 Motor bearing damage is one of the most common motor overcurrent causes I have ever seen in my work as an electrical engineer.

 Motor bearings unquestionably have a significant impact on how well your electric motor works.
-Bearing is used to make the rotation of the rotor smooth by reducing the friction.
+Bearing is used to make the rotation of the rotor smooth by reducing friction.

 There is a strong likelihood that a failed bearing may be the cause of a sudden motor failure due to the higher friction as well as the higher current.